hananils/kirby-xslt/README.md

 Template naming conventions follow the default Kirby scheme, see https://getkirby.com/docs/guide/templates/basics#naming-your-templates.

+## Doctype

+If you use `doctype-system="about:legacy-compat"` as in the example above, the plugin will automatically shorten the default doctype output `<!DOCTYPE html SYSTEM "about:legacy-compat">` to `<!DOCTYPE html>`.

 # Shortcomings

 The plugin is work in progress.
 We are extending it based on our own needs: